Inherit the Wind (1960)

 Henry Drummond: Then why did God plague us with the capacity to think?
-Mr. Brady, why do you deny the one thing that sets above the other animals?
+Mr. Brady, why do you deny the one faculty of man that raises him above the other creatures of the earth?
+The power of his brain to reason.
 What other merit have we?
-The elephant is larger, the horse stronger and swifter, the butterfly more beautiful, the mosquito more prolific, even the sponge is more durable.
-Or does a sponge think?
+The elephant is larger; the horse is swifter and stronger; the butterfly is far more beautiful; the mosquito is more prolific.
+Even the simple sponge is more durable.
+But does a sponge think?

 Matthew Harrison Brady: I don't know.
 I'm a man, not a sponge!

-Henry Drummond: Do you think a sponge thinks?
+Henry Drummond: But do you think a sponge thinks?

 Matthew Harrison Brady: If the Lord wishes a sponge to think, it thinks!

-Henry Drummond: Does a man have the same privilege as a sponge?
+Henry Drummond: Do you think a man should have the same privilege as a sponge?